HHYHRHY/OWMM-Agent/README.md

 Please follow the instructions in the [Install Habitat Environment](./install_habitat.md) to install the Habitat environment.
 Please refer to the Meta official repository [habitat-lab](https://github.com/facebookresearch/habitat-lab) for troubleshooting and more information.

-For extra dependencies in Habitat and original datasets used in OWMM-VLM, please follow the instructions in [Habitat-MAS Package](./sim/habitat-lab/habitat-mas/README.md).
+For extra dependencies in Habitat and original datasets used in OWMM-VLM, please follow the installation instructions and usage of dataset download in [Habitat-MAS Package](./sim/habitat-lab/habitat-mas/README.md).
+We have not utilized the MP3D dataset at present, so there is no need to download it.

 ### Install VLM dependencies